o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/text-replacement.md

 # Script Canvas - Text Replacement User Documentation

-Script Canvas' text replacement system allows all available nodes to be further customized.
+**Script Canvas** has a text replacement system that allows all available nodes to be further customized.
 Method names, categories, argument names, and tooltips can all be updated to improve their look once in a Script Canvas graph.

 ## Rules for updating text

-The .names files have certain fields that should not be modified, they are used by the system to create a key into a database of text fields.
+The `.names` files have certain fields that should not be modified, they are used by the system to create a key into a database of text fields.

 **The following fields should NOT be changed**: